Misinference of interaction-free measurement from a classical system

-All current attempts to rationalize interaction-free measurement rely on a physical picture where localized wave-particle objects (e.g., traveling wave packets, or Bohmian particles with their pilot-wave) travel along the arms of the interferometer.
+All current attempts to rationalize interaction-free measurement rely on a physical picture where localized wave-particle objects (e.g. traveling wave packets, or Bohmian particles with their pilot and empty waves) travel along the arms of the interferometer.
 Our study demonstrates that such localized wave-particle descriptions of interaction-free measurement can also be achieved in a classical system.
-We note that the validity of such descriptions can be tested tested directly by realizing the Elitzur-Vaidman bomb experiment while increasing the length of one of the interferometer arms by an amount $n\lambda$, where $n$ is an integer and $\lambda$ the wavelength of the photon.
+We note that the validity of such descriptions can be tested directly along the lines first suggested by Renninger \cite{renninger_zum_1953}, by realizing the Elitzur-Vaidman bomb experiment while increasing the length of one of the interferometer arms by an amount $n\lambda$, where $n$ is an integer and $\lambda$ the wavelength of the photon.
 If one represents the photon as a wave packet that is split in two at $B_1$, then for sufficiently large $n$, the two wave packets will not recombine at $B_2$ since they travel paths of different length at the same speed.
 Likewise, in the Bohmian picture suggested by Hardy \cite{hardy_existence_1992}, the interference of the particle's pilot wave with an empty wave at $B_2$ would be eliminated.
 Thus, the photon would have a non-zero probability of being detected at $D_2$ even in the absence of a bomb.
 If the effect does not persist for arbitrary large $n$, it would validate these localized wave-particle descriptions and, when considered in light of our results, suggest that interaction-free measurement is a misnomer.
 If the effect does persist for arbitrary large $n$ (as one might expect), this experiment would invalidate the localized wave-packet description of the problem.
-One would then be impelled to adopt a global view similar to that inherent in the Copenhagen interpretation, specifically, that particles are guided by the non-local quantum potential (as in the second-order formulation of Bohm's theory \cite{bohm_undivided_1993,holland_quantum_1993,durr_bohmian_2009}), as is prescribed by the wave function.
-Since the wave function is a global object, so too is the quantum potential; thus, the path taken by a Bohmian particle is determined by the entire configuration of the interferometer.
+One would then be obliged to adopt a nonlocal view, for example that offered up by the Copenhagen Interpretation or by the second-order formulation of Bohmian mechanics, according to which particles are guided by a quantum potential prescribed by the wave function \cite{bohm_undivided_1993,holland_quantum_1993,durr_bohmian_2009}).
+Since the wave function is a nonlocal object, so too is the quantum potential; thus, the path taken by a Bohmian particle is determined by the entire configuration of the interferometer.